equinor/intro-to-software-development/course_documentation/introduction.md

 We assume generall knowledge of Python and will not go through the syntax explicitly, but please ask immediately if something is unclear or you want it covered a bit more.

-For the morning session tomorrow, Tuesday, we want to open up for requests from you for what you want us to cover.
-You can make suggestions by creating an issue here: https://github.com/equinor/intro-to-software-development/issues.
+For the morning session tomorrow, we want to open up for requests from you for what you want us to cover.
+You can make suggestions by posting them in the Microsoft Teams meeting chat, and we will try to address them if we have spare time.

 ## Exercises